Abdominal Imaging

 Call Responsibilities

 Fellows take call every 4th or 5th weekend.
-Responsibilities are primarily to interpretation of MRI exams with faculty supervision and when applicable assisting with the rare overnight emergent procedure.
+Responsibilities are primarily to interpretation of MRI exams with faculty supervision.

 Internal Moonlighting

-Optional internal moonlighting opportunities are available within our department with our 24/7 service.
+Optional internal moonlighting opportunities are available within our department.

 Teaching and Formal Learning